lemoncode21/docker-loging-elk/README.md

-# HOW to run docker compose ELK
+# How to run docker compose ELK

 - install docker on your PC
 - just run type: docker-compose up